isomerpages/moe-punggolviewpri/_our-school/School Services/Uniform Supplier.md

 We conduct our year end uniform sales in the school during the peak period from mid-November to mid-January and our schedule is pegged to the bookshop's schedule (date and timing).
 For Primary 1 orientation, we deploy maximum resources (a team of 10-15 staff) to carry out sales to the incoming students.

 <p>Notwithstanding our superior quality and service, we are mindful of our costs and maintain competitive prices for our products.
-By having our own manufacturing facilities and direct link with reputable international fabric mills, we are able to keep a close watch on our manufacturing costs while maintaining high quality standards so that our customers get the <u><strong>best value for money.</u></strong></p>
+By having our own manufacturing facilities and direct link with reputable international fabric mills, we are able to keep a close watch on our manufacturing costs while maintaining high quality standards so that our customers get the <strong>best value for money.</strong></p>

 ### Contact Us